DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Introduction

-\paragraph{Efficient Reinforcement Learning.} Online algorithms and regret analysis appear rarely in the DTR literature.
-A closely related topic is studied in regret-efficient exploration in episodic reinforcement learning (RL) problems.
-The tabular RL case, where both state and action spaces are finite, is well-studied in the literature \citep{jaksch2010near,azar2017minimax,jin2018q}.
-However, the state space (which corresponds to units' features in DTR problems) is usually enormous or even infinite/continuous in real-world applications, which makes the tabular algorithms (whose regret grows polynomially in the number of states) untenable in practice.
-Thus, effectively modeling the reward/transition structure is necessary.
-Recently, \citet{jin2019provably} proposed a new efficient RL algorithm with linear function approximation, but their setting is fundamentally different from ours.
-The most important difference is that under our reward and transition model, the $Q$-functions are no longer linear functions in the contexts, so their algorithm is not applicable in our setting.
-Moreover, we introduce the margin condition to the DTR problem, which allows for much lower regret rate when feature distributions are not arbitrarily highly concentrated near the decision boundary, as should occur in practice.
+\paragraph{Efficient Reinforcement Learning (RL).} Online algorithms and regret analysis appear rarely in the DTR literature.
+A closely related topic is studied in regret-efficient exploration in episodic RL problems.
+The tabular RL case, where both state and action spaces are finite, is well-studied in the literature \citep[\eg,][]{azar2017minimax}.
+However, the state space (which corresponds to units' features in DTR problems) is usually enormous or even infinite in real-world applications, which makes the tabular algorithms (whose regret grows polynomially in the number of states) untenable in practice.
+Thus, effectively modeling the problem structure is necessary. {\citet{jin2019provably} proposed an efficient RL algorithm with linear function approximation (LSVI-UCB) and proved $O(\sqrt{T})$ regret.
+The current work differs from \citet{jin2019provably} by introducing the margin condition to the DTR problem, which allows for much lower regret rate when feature distributions are not arbitrarily concentrated near the decision boundary, as would indeed not occur in practice.
+In the context of RL with function approximation, our paper is the \emph{first} to leverage such a condition to obtain logarithmic regret rates, which are faster than square-root rates that are minimax optimal in the absence of a margin condition.
+Moreover, we consider the \textit{new} problem of delayed feedback in \cref{section: delay}.
+Beyond regret minimization, some recent work studied other aspects of RL with linear/low-rank MDPs, including policy learning \citep{yang2019sample} and representation learning \citep{agarwal2020flambe}.}